rmsrosa/random_notes/docs/src/markov_chains/mc_countableX_connections.md

 ```
 This concludes the proof. □

 In the result above, we do not need to assume that $x$ is recurrent.
 If not, then both terms on the right hand side may vanish and the inequality is vacuous.
-However, if $x$ is recurrent and has positive measurability ${\tilde P}(x) > 0$ with respect to the invariant measure, then we deduce that ${\tilde P}$ must be a multiple of ${\tilde P}_x,$ meaning uniqueness up to a multiplicative constant, at least locally amongst all states connected to $x.$
+However, if $x$ is recurrent and has positive measurability ${\tilde P}(x) > 0$ with respect to the invariant measure, then we deduce that ${\tilde P}$ must be a multiple of ${\tilde P}_x,$ meaning uniqueness up to a multiplicative constant, at least locally amongst all communicating states to $x.$

-!!! note "Theorem (local uniqueness up to a multiplicative constant)
+!!! note "Theorem (local uniqueness up to a multiplicative constant)"
     Suppose ${\tilde P}$ is an invariant measure for the Markov chain and that $x$ is a recurrent state with ${\tilde P}(x) > 0.$ Then, for any two states $x, z\in\mathcal{X},$
     ```math
         \frac{{\tilde P}(z)}{{\tilde P}_x(z)} \geq \frac{{\tilde P}(x)}{{\tilde P}_x(x)},